lightstep/cloud-native-observability/08 - telemetry-roi.md

 high end) on collecting and storing telemetry data, much of which is never even seen by a human being nor influences a decision.

-The status quo is harmful to observability practice, practicioners, and end-users alike.
+The status quo is harmful to observability practice, practitioners, and end-users alike.
 Curiously, it's also something we don't talk about much.
 While there's a generalized acceptance that we pay too much for too little, there's also a generalized malaise that this is simply the way the world works and we